 The following is a list of different tools which can be used for Performance Testing of an Insurance application:

 Automated software testing is one of the challenges in the Insurance sector.

 Deloitte, in its report, highlighted that the insurance industry is facing significant disruption and that traditional business models could pose a challenge to the industry.
 Efficient testing carried out on any application can significantly reduce the number of defects in production.

 Given below are the 3 parts to automate an insurance application or software:

 - Assessing the testing state of the software

-- Reusability: Automation tests make a test reusable and reduce the cost.
+- Reusability: Automation tests make the test reusable and reduce the cost.

-- Reduces cost and speeds up the time to market
+- Reduces cost and speeds up time to market

 - Automation becomes highly scalable and is easy to maintain.

-Insurance application is a complex and critical one, and there are various challenges involved during application testing in insurance domain.
+Insurance applications are complex and critical, and there are various challenges involved during application testing in the insurance domain.